-Section 1.3 - information disclosure of which is prohibited under lawprovides that the disclosure of information is contrary to the public interest if the information falls within one of the categories outlined in s 1.3 or the information is covered by a secrecy provision.
+Schedule 1, s 1.3 provides that the disclosure of information is contrary to the public interest if the information falls within one of the categories outlined in s 1.3 or the information is covered by a secrecy provision (see [5.6] above).
 Where s 1.3 does not apply, decision-makers may need to consider s 2.2(b)(iv).